Toledo Area Athletic Conference: League history

 In October 2019, Stryker and Toledo Christian agreed at a meeting to form the new Northern 8 Football Conference for OHSAA schools that are committing to play 8-man football for the future.
 The OHSAA does not currently sponsor the 8-man game, but several member schools resorted to that option recently instead of playing the traditional 11-man game or choosing not to play out the season.
 Stryker and Toledo Christian will forfeit their football membership in the TAAC, but will remain members of the Buckeye Border Conference and the TAAC respectively, for all other sports.

-Beginning in the fall of 2020, Pettisville has joined the league in boys soccer only.
+Beginning in the fall of 2020, Pettisville joined the league for boys soccer only.

-In June, 2022 the TAAC met with the Tri-County Conference (Michigan) to discuss a possible merger between the two leagues.
+In June 2022 the TAAC met with Michigan's Tri-County Conference to discuss a possible merger between the two leagues.
 Around this time Cardinal Stritch announced that they would not field an 11-man football team for the 2022 season.
-They hope to eventually return to play.
-This brought the league to only five football members, only two of which are full members.
+They were able to return to 11-man for the 2023 season.

+In January 2024, Northwood and the Sandusky Bay Conference announced that the Rangers would be joining the SBC River Division for the 2025–26 school year.

+In October 2024, it was announced that one school from Ohio, North Central, and three schools from Michigan, Erie Mason, Summerfield, and Whiteford, would join the league as football-only members starting with the 2025 season.
+North Central was a football independent and is a member of the Buckeye Border Conference along with Edon, Hilltop, and Montpelier for all other sports.
+Erie Mason, Summerfield, and Whiteford were the three remaining 11-man football members of their Michigan conference, the Tri-County Conference.

+In December 2024, Toledo Christian announced it would return to 11-man football as an independent in 2025, and will return to the Toledo Area Athletic Conference in 2026.

+On March 3, 2025 Ottawa Hills announced it would follow Northwood to the SBC in 2026.

+In October 2025, the seven football only members of the conference (Edon, Erie Mason, Hilltop, Montpelier, North Central, Summerfield, Whiteford) announced they were leaving the TAAC after the 2025 season to form the football only Great Lakes Conference along with Sand Creek from Michigan in 2026.
+This would make Toledo Christian the only 11 man football team remaining in the conference, as it planned to return to a league schedule in 2026 after playing as an independent in 2025.